qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk config user.keymap=<github_username>

-After this you can leave those arguments off and compile your keyboard like this after creating your keymap in the next section:
+After this you can leave those arguments off and compile your keyboard like this, following the creation of your keymap in the next section:

     qmk compile